 All participation will be on a volunteer basis.
-The CEVW collaborative will convene over the next two code cycles to assist BSC/DSA/HCD with providing input on future EV regulations.
-This will group reconvene during the 2024 Triennial Code Cycle between Mid-October 2023 and Mid- January 2024.
+The CEVW collaborative will convene every triennial code adoption cycle (and intervening cycles as needed) to assist BSC/DSA/HCD with providing input on future EV regulations.
+This group will reconvene during the 2024 Triennial Code Adoption Cycle between mid-October 2023 through mid-January 2024.
 BSC, DSA and HCD will continue to utilize this group after January to review and comment on propose building standards.